MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

     ![Enable Microsoft Information Protection.](media/enable-azip.png)

 After enabling Microsoft Information Protection, you'll be able to see files that have sensitivity labels and filter them per label in Defender for Cloud Apps.
-After Defender for Cloud Apps is connected to the cloud app, you'll be able to use the Azure Information Protection integration features to apply Microsoft Information Protection sensitivity labels (with or without protection) in the Defender for Cloud Apps portal, by adding them directly to files or by configuring a file policy to apply sensitivity labels automatically as a governance action.
+After Defender for Cloud Apps is connected to the cloud app, you'll be able to use the Microsoft Information Protection integration features to apply Microsoft Information Protection sensitivity labels (with or without protection) in the Defender for Cloud Apps portal, by adding them directly to files or by configuring a file policy to apply sensitivity labels automatically as a governance action.

 > [!NOTE]
 > Automatic scan does not scan existing files until they are modified again.
 To scan existing files for Microsoft Information Protection sensitivity labels, you must have at least one **File policy** that includes content inspection.
 If you have none, create a new **File policy**, delete all the preset filters, under **Inspection method** select **Built-in DLP**.
 In the **Content inspection** field, select **Include files that match a preset expression** and select any predefined value, and save the policy.
 This enables content inspection, which automatically detects Microsoft Information Protection sensitivity labels.